crowan14/BC_METHODS/README.md

 ## Constrained Optimization

 A standard constrained optimization method can be used such as Sequential Quadratic Programming (SQP) to enforce the Dirichlet boundary conditions.
 These methods use Lagrange multiplier under the hood, approximating the objective as quadratic at each point in the optimization process.
 We simply need to pass the energy objective to an out-of-the-box SQP method with a constraint saying that the displacement along the curved boundary is zero.

+## Using the Code

+Separate neural networks are introduced for each of the different methods.
+The Lagrange multiplier approach is implemented in three different ways: Lagrange multipliers stored at each integration point, the Lagrange multiplier discretized as a linear combination of shape functions, and the Lagrange multiplier discretized as a neural network.
+The code is separated into blocks that can be run separately, after the neural networks are initialized, integration grids constructed, and some basic computations are performed (these can be run as blocks as well).
+Each method is split into its own block, and then a summary comparing all the methods is implemented at the end of the code.